last9/opentelemetry-examples/otel-collector/yace-metrics/README.md

-# Installing YACE Exporter to Scrape AWS Cloudwatch Metrics for AWS EC2 Instances
+# Installing YACE Exporter to Scrape AWS Cloudwatch Metrics

-This guide explains how to use Levitate's OpenTelemetry metrics endpoint to ingest metrics from AWS Cloudwatch using the OpenTelemetry Collector.
+This guide explains how to use Levitate's OpenTelemetry metrics endpoint to ingest metrics from AWS Cloudwatch using YACE Exporter and OpenTelemetry Collector.

 ## Prerequisites

 1. Install OpenTelemetry Collector
 2. Create an AWS IAM user
 3. Add the required IAM role to the user
-4. Create access keys
+4. Create access keys (or use AssumeRole in YACE config)
-5. Create an EC2 instance
+5. Install Docker
-6. Enable managed monitoring for your EC2 instance
+6. Install AWS CLI

 ## Installation Steps